Weather Forecast Now logo

 What to Know Right Now

-• Magnitude: 7.6 earthquake struck offshore near Aomori and Hokkaido; depth approx. 50 km (31 miles).
+• Magnitude: The quake was recorded at 7.5–7.6 depending on the agency, striking offshore near Aomori and Hokkaido at a depth of about 50 km (31 miles).

-• Government Response: Prime Minister Sanae Takaichi has activated an emergency task force.
+• Government Response: Prime Minister Sanae Takaichi has activated an emergency task force to guide recovery and public safety measures.

-• Nuclear Status: Fukushima, Higashidori, and Onagawa nuclear plants report no abnormalities, though checks continue.
+• Nuclear Status: Initial checks at Fukushima, Higashidori, and Onagawa show no abnormalities.

-• USGS Alerts: Yellow alert for economic impact; green alert for shaking-related fatalities (low likelihood)
+• USGS Alerts: The agency maintains a yellow alert for potential economic losses and a green alert for shaking-related fatalities.

 Tags